Bahman Ghobadi: Activism

-Ghobadi, as an exile filmmaker, initiated many campaigns for freedom of speech and freedom of expression.
+Ghobadi, as an exile filmmaker, started many campaigns for freedom of speech and freedom of expression.
 In 2021, he wrote a letter to the Academy of Motion Pictures Arts and Science to create an initiative to give exile directors possibility to submit their work for best International Film category.

 He has also played an important role on social media during the protests in Iran following the event of Mahsa Amini's death in September 2022.
-He informed public and followers about the incidents happening in Iran, supporting the cause of Iranian people standing for themselves and agains oppressive Iranian regime.
-He has also wrote an open letter to Academy of Motion Picture Arts and Science to invite the film industry to support the democratic cause of his people.
+He informed public and followers about the incidents happening in Iran, supporting the cause of Iranian people standing for themselves and against oppressive Iranian regime.
+He has also written an open letter to Academy of Motion Picture Arts and Science to invite the film industry to support the democratic cause of his people.